stephangriesel/telerik-blogs/how-to-select-a-react-grid.md

 }
 ```

-And now when we create our Grid component in React we just need to pass the data into the grid using the `data` prop and we can use `orderBy` and pass in our settings that we already have stored in our state object:
+And now when we create our Grid component in React we just need to pass the data into the grid using the `data` prop, the product of this value is an `orderBy` applied to the json data and as the second argument we can pass in our settings from our state object:

 ```
 render() {